denten-books/plain-text/5-surface.md

 Emile Baudot, among others, noticed that the prevailing Morse and Hughes telegraph systems also failed to make full use of the *time* allotted for message transmission.
-Hughes telegraphs in particular extensively used long silences, which could have been condensed to extract more channel utility.
-Baudot-type time multiplexers utilized synchronized rotating mechanisms at the sending and receiving end.
+Hughes telegraphs in particular extensively used long silences, which could have been condensed to improve bandwidth.
+Baudot-type time multiplexers utilized synchronized rotating mechanisms at the sending and receiving ends.
 These distributed units of time among multiple operators.
-One operator could, for example, send messages on top of the hour and the other at the bottom.
-In this way, receivers could sort messages based on time signature: all those sent on top of the hour go into one pile, all those on the bottom, into another.
+One operator could, for example, send messages on top of the minute and the other at the bottom.
+In this way, receivers could sort messages based on time
+signatures: all those sent on top of the minute would go into one pile, all those on the bottom, into another.
 A "duplex" printing telegraph, of the Murray type, involved a complicated synchronization device, known as the "distributor," capable of orchestrating two distinct streams of transmission along the same channel.
-Taking turns to transmit, to the regular tolling of a tuning bell, two operators would send separate messages along the same channel.
+Taking turns to transmit to the regular tolling of a tuning bell, two operators would send separate messages along the same channel.
 The receiving machine would then separate one message from the other based on its time signature [@murray_setting_1905].